Connections

 With wsh

 can be used to influence the widgets across various machines.
-As a very simple example, you can close a widget on the host machine by using the wsh
+As a simple example, you can close a widget on the host machine by using the wsh

 command in a terminal window on a remote machine.
 For more information on what you can accomplish with wsh